kriszyp/xstyle/README.md

 ## Rule Definitions and Mixins

-We can also create a new definitions as composition of other properties, like a rule declaration.
+We can also create a new definitions as a composition of other properties, like a rule declaration.
 Such definitions can be used as properties, to mix in their properties, they can be used as base rules for extension, or they can be referred to like elements in element generation (see below).
 For example, we could create a new definition